Geoportail-Luxembourg/LuxMob/README.md

 To be able to build the LuxMob app, and run it in the Android emulator, you need to install the Android SDK Platform-tools, and at least one platform and system image.

 You can use the Android SDK Manager for that, which you launch by executing `tools/android sdk`.
 In the Manager select and install `Android SDK Platform-tools`, and `SDK Platform` and `System Image` for a version of Android (4.2).

 Now create an Android Virtual Device (AVD) using the AVD Manager, which you launch by executing `tools/android avd`.

-You should now be able to start the emulator: `tools/emulator`.
+You should now be able to start the emulator: `tools/emulator -avd
+<virtual_device_name>`, where `<virtual_device_name>` is the name of the
+virtual device you just created.
+For example:

+    $ emulator -avd nexus7

+Use `adb devices` to see the list of Android devices.
+The emulated Android device should be listed as a `device`:

+    $ adb devices
+    List of devices attached
+    emulator-5554   device

-For Sencha Cmd to find the Android SDK Tools you need to have the paths to the `platform-tools` and `tools` directories in your `PATH`.
+Also, for Sencha Cmd to find the Android SDK Tools you need to have the paths to the `platform-tools` and `tools` directories in your `PATH`.

 For example: